Westminster attack timeline: How it unfolded

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-London (CNN)London was struck by a terror attack on Wednesday that killed three people and left dozens injured in the city's deadliest attack in over a decade.
+London (CNN)London was struck by a terror attack on Wednesday that killed four people and left dozens injured in the city's deadliest attack in over a decade.
 Here's how it unfolded:

 Around 2:40 p.m. - Attacker strikes